nams1570/5GRAG/README.md

 5. `CHROMA_DIR` -> The directory the chromadb sqlite db will be stored
 6. `SPEC_COLL_NAME`: "context" -> These should be set to these values.
 They represent what the collections in the chromadb database will be named.
 There are two collections, one to store spec content and the other to store tdoc content.
 7. `TDOC_COLL_NAME`: "reason"
+8. `IS_SMART_RETRIEVAL`: (boolean) indicates whether or not smart retrieval/ deep context is turned on.

 # Running the system